ridercoach/rsna2018/README.md

 First, in terms of trying to improve my score (which is moot because the contest is closed,) I might:

-1. try a lower detection threshold (default is 25% conf, maybe too high for a problem this difficult)
+1. try a lower detection threshold (default is 25% confidence -- maybe too high for a problem this difficult)
 2. try different anchor boxes (I did some EDA about this)
 3. try training longer and with more images (I used only 2000 of the 5000+ available)
 4. try preprocessing the images in some way